MF366-Coding/WriterClassic/README.md

 Type <code>python3 WriterClassic.py</code> and you can now use Writer Classic.

 This app only runs os Python 3, so using the command <code>python WriterClassic.py</code> won't work (in Linux, <code>python</code> is Python 2).

+You're now good to go...

+## Unstable Releases
+Maybe you are a developer who wants acess to the latest update to Writer...

+### 1. Clone the repo
+Open the Terminal and use <code>git clone https://github.com/MF366-Coding/WriterClassic.git</code>.

+If you don't have <code>git</code> installed, please install it using your ditro's package manager.

+### 2. Run the program
+Open the folder where the repo was cloned on the Terminal and type <code>python3 WriterClassic.py</code> and you can now use Writer Classic.

+This app only runs os Python 3, so using the command <code>python WriterClassic.py</code> won't work (in Linux, <code>python</code> is Python 2).

+You're now good to go...

 ## What's on the releases' zip file? :file_folder:
 Writer Classic's zip file is a zipped folder including **main.py** (the app itself), folder **data** (including everything that isn't a setting) and the folder __config__ (including every single configuration file).